 To provide for the education and employment related needs of limited English proficient adults who live and work in Arlington.
 Read more in our Quarterly Report.

-Since its inception in 1975, REEP has helped more than 90,000 adult English language learners from more than 90 countries.
+Since 1975, REEP has helped more than 90,000 adult English language learners from more than 90 countries.
 Our students come to us with the general goal of improving English in order to adjust to American society, but our services impact their lives as learners, citizens, family members, and workers.

 Our students are remarkable people.
 Many have overcome tremendous hardships to get here.
 They view coming to the United States and learning English as a way of improving their lives.
 Most of our students work at least one full-time job or several part-time jobs, have families, and still find the time and motivation to study English.
 Despite these obstacles, the majority of our students complete their 12-week term.